Clinical Somatic Education

 “The most important thing for you to remember is that Somatic Exercises change your muscular system by changing your central nervous system.”

-Clinical Somatics is a mindfully gentle yet powerful practice.
+Clinical Somatic Education is a mindfully gentle yet powerful practice.
 Using simple self-care techniques, learn how to release and relax tight muscles, reduce muscular tension and restore muscles to their optimal resting length without stretching.
 The classes are designed to be educational and enjoyable.
 Class participants are encouraged to relax, take time breathing and to move slowly.

 What is the Clinical Somatic Movement Method?

 ‘Somatics’ is derived from the Greek word ‘Soma’ meaning the body, and is a movement method, developed by the late neuromuscular pioneer Thomas Hanna (PhD).
 Hanna defines soma as our ‘internal perception of physical movement’ or simply how we experience ourselves from within.
 The practice focuses on our individual potential to improve our self-awareness and physical control regardless of age, ability or fitness level.

 Neuromuscular pain is often caused by the way we habitually sit, stand or move.
 These habituated states of consistent muscular contraction lead to what Hanna defined as Sensory Motor Amnesia (SMA) and occurs as our brain loses the ability to control and relax tight muscles.
 Through gentle Clinical Somatic movements we are able to regain voluntary control of these muscles by retraining our brain and address the Sensory Motor Amnesia that everyone will experience sometime during their life.

 - Chronic and acute back, neck, and shoulder pain (to include